Saraswati River: Textual and historical objections

-Ashoke Mukherjee (2001), is critical of the attempts to identify the Rigvedic Saraswati.
-Mukherjee notes that many historians and archaeologists, both Indian and foreign, concluded that the word "Saraswati" (literally "being full of water") is not a noun, a specific "thing".
-However, Mukherjee believes that "Saraswati" is initially used by the Rigvedic people as an adjective to the Indus as a large river and later evolved into a "noun".
+Ashoke Mukherjee (2001) is critical of the attempts to identify the Rigvedic Saraswati.
+Mukherjee notes the peculiarity that rivers like the Indus (Sindu) preserved their name for thousands of years, and a number of Indian rivers have been named Sarasvati, reflecting the religious significance of this river, yet "the original Sarasvati [was renamed] into a desanscritized drab title of local dialect?"
+Mukherjee further notes that many historians and archaeologists, both Indian and foreign, noted that the word "Sarasvati" (literally "being full of water") is not a noun, a specific "thing," and concluded that "Sarasvati" is initially used by the Rigvedic people as an adjective to the Indus as a large river and later evolved into a "noun."
+The popular memory of a mighty may have developed into a myth when the Vedic people migrated further eastwards.
 Mukherjee concludes that the Vedic poets had not seen the palaeo-Saraswati, and that what they described in the Vedic verses refers to something else.
 He also suggests that in the post-Vedic and Puranic tradition the "disappearance" of Saraswati, which to refers to "[going] under [the] ground in the sands", was created as a complementary myth to explain the visible non-existence of the river.

 Romila Thapar terms the identification controversial and dismisses it, noticing that the descriptions of Saraswati flowing through the high mountains does not tally with Ghaggar's course and suggests that Saraswati is Haraxvati of Afghanistan.
 Wilke and Moebus suggest that the identification is problematic since the Ghaggar-Hakra river was already dried up at the time of the composition of the Vedas, let alone the migration of the Vedic people into northern India.

 Rajesh Kocchar further notes that, even if the Sutlej and the Yamuna had drained into the Ghaggar during Rigvedic, it still would not fit the Rigvedic descriptions because "the snow-fed Satluj and Yamuna would strengthen lower Ghaggar.
 Upper Ghaggar would still be as puny as it is today."